 - You’ll use a doubled strand of floss to create a blanket stitch edging for the blanket.
 The floss can be cut into 60″ lengths, threaded through the yarn needle, and then doubled and knotted.
 This is a longer length than you might be used to working with, but we had no issues with tangling and this length minimizes the number of times the thread has to be joined.

 - Since the outer edge of the blanket is quite long, it would be rather time-consuming to mark for the evenly spaced stitching.
 If you’re a hand embroidery pro, no worries.
 But, we like the “ruler finger” technique to keep the stitches evenly spaced.
 Draw the marks right on your thumb, then simply slide your thumb along to maintain the proper spacing.
 Our stitches were about ¼“ apart and ⅜“ deep.

 - Start the stitching at a seam.

 - To make a Blanket Stitch, hold the loose yarn to the right of the stitch.
 Move over your designated amount (¼” in our sample) and take a second stitch, coming up within the loose loop of the yarn.
 Pull the yarn to tighten the stitch.
 Hold the stitch tight with your free hand and make another stitch.
 Slow and steady wins the race.

 - At each corner, bring three stitches together to form a diagonal fan as shown in the photo above.

-NOTE: If you are brand new to this type of hand stitching, take a look at our Color Block Poncho tutorial.
-We use the same technique and go into additional detail on the basic stitch as well as on how to join thread so you have an unbroken border.
+NOTE: If you are brand new to this type of hand stitching, you can also take a look at our Color Block Poncho tutorial.
+We used the same technique and go into additional detail on the basic stitch as well as on how to join thread so you have an unbroken border.